- Academic Affairs

 - The criteria for toxicity may be fulfilled if one or more of the following EPA-regulated toxic chemicals are present in a solution or compound at a concentration at or above the specified regulatory level.

-- It is listed as a hazardous wastes from discarded commercial products, off-specification species, container residues, and spill residues (P & U Listed Wastes).
+- It is listed as a hazardous waste from discarded commercial products, off-specification species, container residues, and spill residues (P & U Listed Wastes)

 - It is listed as a hazardous waste from non-specific sources (F Listed Wastes)